gennadyyonov/hello-okta/hello-okta-bff/README.md

 ![IntelliJ Gradle Run Configuration](images/01-Gradle-Run-Configuration.PNG)

-This option uses `build.gradle` and adds current module `src/localhost` sources and resources to classpath.
+This option uses `build.gradle` and sets localhost environment variables.

 So, configuration properties can be changed the following way:
 - **Corporate Proxy Settings**
     - [`gradle.properties`](../gradle.properties) file.
 If no proxy exists leave these properties as is, i.e. empty.
 - **Application Properties**
-    - _Environment variables_ - mostly Okta related can be changed in [localhost.properties](src/localhost/resources/localhost.properties) file.
+    - _Environment variables_ - mostly Okta related can be changed in [.env.localhost](env/.env.localhost) file.
-    - _Spring Boot Application properties_ in [application-localhost.yml](src/localhost/resources/application-localhost.yml) file.

 Application will be running on port `8060` by default.